-This Renaissance tart recipe makes an interesting sweetmeat pastry consisting of several fruity layers separated by puff pastry.
+This Renaissance tart recipe makes an interesting sweetmeat pastry consisting of several fruity layers separated by a flaky puff pastry.

 Take ſome Puff-paſte, and roule it very thin, and lay it in the bottom of your baking-pan, then lay in a Lay of preſerved Rasberries, then ſome more Paſte very thin to cover them, then ſome Currans preſerved, and then a Sheet of Paſte to cover them, then Cherries, and another Sheet to cover them, then any white Sweet-Meat, as Pippins, white Plumbs, or Grapes; ſo lid it with Puff-paſte, cut in ſome pretty Fancy to ſhew the Fruit, then bake it, and ſtick it full of Candied Pills, and ſerve it in cold.

 Enjoy experimenting with this early recipe for making puff pastry.

 Renaissance puff paste was similar to today's puff pastry, so if you're in a hurry substitute the store-bought kind.